top of page

 Everything You Need to Know:

-Documentation for New Jersey Social Workers in Private Practice
+Documentation for New Jersey Mental Health Professionals in Private Practice

 This workshop is designed for the intermediate level private practitioner who wishes to gain a better understanding of how to fulfill their ethical and legal obligations to create, maintain and protect their clients' clinical/medical records.